Best Nespresso Machine – Reviews and Top Picks

 If you want to look at something that offers more features, the Nespresso Lattissima Pro could be a great choice.

 There are many Nespresso machines out there and with so many choices, including partnerships with Breville and De’Longhi, choosing a Nespresso espresso maker can feel overwhelming.
 This guide is here to help you find the perfect one for your lifestyle.

 More than 25% of American households (1) now possess a pod coffee machine (like some of our favorites here).
 Yet, when it comes to the best single serve coffee makers, two companies dominate the marketplace, Nespresso and Keurig (2).

 Nespresso holds considerable market share throughout Europe and Asia.
 They also often partner with other brands like Breville and De Longhi to build their machines.
-To counteract the bad publicity inherent in single-serve coffee brewing, they have also prioritized sustainability.
+To counteract the bad publicity inherent in single-serve coffee brewing, they have also prioritised sustainability.

-Nespresso capsules, even other Nespresso compatible capsule brands, are fully recyclable, their coffee is Rainforest Alliance certified, and they have several initiatives to give back to the coffee growing regions they source from (3).
+The best Nespresso capsules, even other Nespresso compatible capsule brands, are fully recyclable, their coffee is Rainforest Alliance certified, and they have several initiatives to give back to the coffee growing regions they source from (3).

 Coffee production helps to pacify regions.
 That’s basically because you have families who can produce on small lands, and they have a stable income.

 In contrast, Keurig machines are both lower quality and lower priced.
 Also, they brew drip coffee, rather than espresso.
 Keurig’s K-Cups are available from a much larger number of brands, offering greater variety and reduced prices.
 Unfortunately, they are not yet fully recyclable, which negatively affects the environment.